tulasiram58827/deepform/README.md

  - Upload additional metadata on whether OCR was needed, the original angle of each page, and any errors that occurred during the OCR process.

 ##### A Subset for Training
-[A sample of 1000 documents](https://www.overviewdocs.com/documentsets/22186) were randomly chosen for hand labeling as 2020 training data.
+[A sample of 1000 documents](https://www.overviewdocs.com/documentsets/22186) was randomly chosen for hand labeling as 2020 training data.

 The label manifest for 2020 data is `data/2020_manifest.csv` (renamed from fcc-data-2020-sample-updated.csv which is the filename it downloads as).
 If the manifest is not present, it can be recovered from [this overview document set](https://www.overviewdocs.com/documentsets/22186).
 This file contains our manually entered answers for all of our five targets for the 1000 randomly chosen documents.